Weekly show will air on 610 SPORTS (WTEL – AM) throughout 2015 season

-In addition to the great teams he has built, Talley has also been able to lead great players as evidence by the two Walter Payton Award winners (given to the top player in FCS football), one Jerry Rice Award honoree (given to the top freshman in FCS football), 14 first team All-Americans, 204 All-Conference performers and 56 All-East honorees he has coached at Villanova.
+In addition to the great teams he has built, Talley has also been able to lead great players as evidence by the three Walter Payton Award winners (given to the top player in FCS football), one Jerry Rice Award honoree (given to the top freshman in FCS football), 15 first team All-Americans, 224 All-Conference performers and 60 All-East honorees he has coached at Villanova.
+Robertson became the third Villanovan to win the Walter Payton Award when he earned the honor last year.
+Villanova is now the only school to have three Payton Award winners to its credit.
 The first Walter Payton Award winner came in 1997 when wide receiver Brian Finneran earned the award.
 To this day, Finneran is the only wide receiver to ever receive this honor.
 Finneran went on to play 12 seasons in the NFL.
-In 2001, running back Brian Westbrook garnered the Walter Payton Award, making Villanova one of just five schools to produce two Payton Award winners.
+In 2001, running back Brian Westbrook garnered the Walter Payton Award.
 Also, that year, Westbrook participated in two prestigious all-star games, playing in both the Senior Bowl and Hula Bowl.
 Westbrook would go on to become the first Wildcat since Howie Long to be drafted when he was selected in third round of the 2002 NFL Draft by the hometown Philadelphia Eagles.
-Under Talley's guidance, Westbrook would be the only player in Villanova football history to be a three-time first team All-American.
+Under Talley’s guidance, Westbrook would be the only player in Villanova football history to be a three-time first team All-American.
 Also, in 1998, Talley helped Westbrook become the only player in the history of NCAA football at any level to rush for 1,000 yards and receive for 1,000 yards in the same season.

 When you have a season like Talley and the Wildcats had, individual honors are sure to follow.
 For his efforts in 1997, Talley won virtually every coaching award possible.
 At a banquet in New York City in early December, Talley was presented the prestigious Eddie Robinson Award as the nation’s top coach in all of I-AA.
 A few weeks later, he garnered the AFCA/GTE National Coach of the Year Award.
 As part of winning this distinction, Talley was selected to serve as an assistant coach at the 1998 Hula Bowl.
 In Hawaii, Talley assisted then Ohio State head coach John Cooper, serving as the secondary coach for the North squad.
 In addition to these awards, Talley was named the recipient of the first-ever Atlantic 10 Conference Coach of the Year Award.